Event Planning & Permits

 Special Event Permits must be submitted at least 60 days in advance of your event.
 To learn more about the process and if a Special Event Permit is required for your event, click here.
 While there is no fee for submitting a Special Event Permit Application, there may be fees associated with the permit if City Personnel or Services are required.

-- Abrams Park – Entire Park: Bennett Hall, Kitchen, Adjacent Grassy Area, & Parking
+- Abrams Park - Entire Park: Bennett Hall, Kitchen, Adjacent Grassy Area, and Parking

 - Abrams Park Sport Fields: